kschaffer7/shipment-discrepancy-tracker/README.md

 # Shipment Discrepancy Tracker

 ## Overview
-Shipment Discrepancy Tracker is a web application that allows users to record, and track remedy of shipment issues.
-This will make keeping track of things easier when there are alot of issues.
+Shipment Discrepancy Tracker is a web application that allows users to keep track of shipment issues.
+This app is generally for business use.
+It is a frequent occurence for businesses to receive damaged or missing products from their suppliers.
+Sometimes the items are damaged in shipping, before being shipped, or are mis-shipped.
+When there is an issue with a shipment, there has to be some communication between the purchaser and the supplier to remedy the situation.
+Sometimes the damaged goods can really begin to pile up and become difficult for the purchaser to keep track of.

+The app will eliminate the need for piles of notes and untracked issues.
+It is important for the business to have good information to provide to their vendors.
+Doing this gives the vendors the opportunty to make things right.
+Otherwise, the purchaser will be eating the cost of damaged or missing items.
+This is not good for the bottom line of any company!

 ## Features
 * Create Accounts